cppalliance/safe-cpp/proposal/draft.md

 The new array type, the slice type and the legacy builtin array type panic on out-of-bounds subscripts.
 They exhibit bounds safety in the new object model.
 Use [unsafe subscripts](#unsafe-subscripts) to suppress the runtime bounds check.

 Making `std::pair`, `std::tuple` and `std::array` magic types with native support for relocation is on the short list of language improvements.
-In the meanwhile, their first-class replacements provide us with a convenient path forward for developing the safe standard library.
+We hope to incorporate this functionality for the next revision of this proposal.
+In the meantime, the first-class replacement types provide us with a convenient path forward for developing the safe standard library.

 ### `operator rel`